game-fuse/game-fuse-pixijs-example/README.txt

 Welcome to GameFuse!
 Check out gamefuse.co

-This is a Phaser.io example of a GameFuseJavascript implementation.
+This is a PixiJS example of a GameFuseJavascript implementation.

 Check out the library here:
 https://github.com/game-fuse/game-fuse-js